pooyahpx/Nopixel-4.0-inventory/README.md

 # UPDATE V1.5 is ready you can download and enjoy

-(send message in discord till recive a free license key )
+(send message in discord till recive a free license key ) this script license is full and i cant give anymore ❤️

 ![Screenshot (439)](https://github.com/user-attachments/assets/c8cc8f3a-141c-46ae-bdb6-188e230899ed)